jouros/gorestapi/README.md

 Release "prometheus-stack" has been upgraded.
 Happy Helming!
 ```

+Some notes about helm flags:
---reuse-values will merge additional custom values to chart and keep previous settings in placce
+'reuse-values' will merge additional custom values to chart and keep previous settings in place.
---reset-values would reset all values back to default values.yaml chart except those provided by custom chart
+'reset-values' would reset all values back to default values.yaml chart except those provided by custom chart.

 Test if you can see haproxy-ingress and haproxy-exporter up:
 curl --data-urlencode 'query=up{}' <http://10.0.1.131:32090/api/v1/query> | jq

 Alternatively you can point browser to <http://http://10.0.1.131:32090/targets> and check if above targets are grean.

-If ok, you can now use all haproxy_ related functions to query metrics.
+If ok, you can now use all haproxy_ related Prometheus functions to query metrics.

 ## Lens K8s monitoring

+Lens is very nice graphical user interface for K8s cluster.

 Download Lens: <https://github.com/lensapp/lens/releases/tag/v4.1.4>
 Install: sudo apt install ./Lens-4.1.4.amd64.deb